makrai/notes/arora17-sentence-sidf.md

   * with supervision (Socher+ 2011) or
   * without (Socher+ 2014)
 * RNNs [For example, the skip-gram model] is extended
-* In Le & Mikolov, (2014) each paragraph ... have a latent paragraph vector, which influences the distribution of the words in the paragraph
+* In Le & Mikolov, (2014) each paragraph have a latent paragraph vector, which influences the distribution of the words in the paragraph
 * Skip-thought (Kiros+ 2015) tries to reconstruct the surrounding sentences
   * treats the hidden parameters as their vector representations
-* LSTM ... for modeling sentences (Tai+ 2015)
+* LSTM for modeling sentences (Tai+ 2015)
 * convolution neural networks, such as (Blunsom+ 2014)
   * do well in sentiment prediction and classification tasks
-* The directed inspiration for our work is (Wieting+ 2016) which learned paraphrastic sentence embeddings by using simple word averaging and also updating standard word embeddings based on supervision from paraphrase pairs;
+* The directed inspiration for our work is Wieting+ (2016) which learned paraphrastic sentence embeddings by using simple word averaging and also updating standard word embeddings based on supervision from paraphrase pairs;
   the supervision being used for both initialization and training